 7. Now for the bathrooms.
 I’d hit the one that your guests would use first.
 Spray down the mirror, counters and sink and wipe clean.
-Hit the toilet with some spray and a sponge, and use your brush to swish out the cleaner that’s been sitting.
+Hit the Japanese toilets seats with some spray and a sponge, and use your brush to swish out the cleaner that’s been sitting.
 A quick sweep around the room and emptying of the trash leaves this room good looking and usable!
 Light a little candle if you have a safe one to leave on the countertop.
 Now do the other(s) and take a quick walk through your house to admire your handiwork!

 8. Switch the laundry and if the dryer was already full, put the basket of clean clothes into a corner of your laundry room or on top of the dryer.
 Reload your washing machine.
 Empty the dishwasher if it’s done.

 9. If you have time, go into the kids’ rooms with another empty laundry basket, a trash bag, and a broom.
 Use your broom to sweep everything out from under the furniture and around the room into a pile.
 Get all their loose laundry and toss it into the laundry room.
 Sort the pile, putting all "keep" items into the laundry basket and the trash into the bag.
 The full laundry basket can be sorted and put away in appropriate places by your kids when they get home, but for now you could put it into their closet or maybe tuck it into your own room.
 Dust dressers and make the beds.
 Nice, hmm?